How to Become an RN in Washington State: 5 Steps

 With your RN license in hand, it’s time to find RN jobs in WA.
 As the largest employment sector in Washington, the healthcare industry offers diverse opportunities — from bustling hospitals to community clinics and specialized care facilities.

 Looking for an adrenaline-fueled acute care role?
-These top-ranking hospitals could be your future workplace:
+These hospitals, medical systems, and facilities could be your future workplace:

 - UW Medicine